 Tenant Security: Lease agreements automatically terminate at expiration of the lease contract.

-Zaev claimed that the elections of April 2014, in which the ruling conservative VMRO-DPMNE party of Gruevski defeated Zaev’s ex-communist Social Democrats (SDSM) were fraudulent and has accused Gruevski of operating a dictatorship.
+Zaev claimed that the elections of April 2014, in which the ruling conservative VMRO-DPMNE party of Gruevski defeated Zaev’s ex-communist Social Democrats (SDSM), were fraudulent and has accused Gruevski of operating a dictatorship.
 Zaev’s party tends to represent ethnic Albanians.

-A dispute with Greece over Macedonia’s name continues to block the country’s accession to European Union (EU) and North Atlantic Treaty Organization (NATO).
-The National Bank of the Republic of Macedonia announced late in June the imposition of temporary limits on the outflow of capital to Greece and ordered its banks to withdraw deposits and loans from Greek banks.
+A dispute with Greece over Macedonia’s name had blocked the country’s accession to European Union (EU) and North Atlantic Treaty Organization (NATO).
+In June 2016, The National Bank of the Republic of Macedonia announced the imposition of temporary limits on the outflow of capital to Greece and ordered its banks to withdraw deposits and loans from Greek banks.

 However, Macedonia’s recent change of government has changed the picture.
 PM Zaev has indicated his willingness to compromise on the issue of its name.
 In fact, PM Zaev announced recently that Skopje’s airport will no longer bear the name Alexander the Great nor will the motorway leading to Greece, which now be called as Friendship Highway.